-Audit assessments
+Audit Opinions

-We have audited the consolidated financial statements of Francotyp-Postalia Holding AG, Berlin, and its subsidiaries (the Group), which comprise the consolidated statement of financial position as at December 31, 2023, the consolidated statement of comprehensive income, the consolidated statement of changes in equity and the consolidated statement of cash flows for the financial year from January 1 to December 31, 2023, and notes to the consolidated financial statements, including a summary of significant accounting policies.
-In addition, we have audited the combined management report of Francotyp-Postalia Holding AG for the financial year from January 1 to December 31, 2023.
+We have audited the consolidated financial statements of Francotyp-Postalia Holding AG and its subsidiaries (the Group), which comprise the consolidated statement of financial position as at 31 December 2023, the consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the financial year from 1 January to 31 December 2023, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+In addition, we have audited the group management report of Francotyp-Postalia Holding AG for the financial year from 1 January to 31 December 2023.

-In accordance with German legal requirements, we have not audited the content of those parts of the combined management report listed in the "Other information" section of our auditor's report.
+In accordance with German legal requirements, we have not audited the content of those components of the group management report specified in the "Other Information" section of our auditor's report.

+The combined group management report contains cross-references, which are not required by law and are identified as unaudited.
+In compliance with German law, we did not audit the contents of these cross-references or the information to which the cross-references refer.

+In our opinion, on the basis of the knowledge obtained in the audit.

+the accompanying consolidated financial statements comply, in all material respects, with the IFRSs as adopted by the EU, and give a true and fair view of the assets, liabilities, and financial position of the Group as at 31 December 2022, and of its financial performance for the financial year from 1 January to 31 December 2023 in compliance with these requirements, andthe accompanying group management report as a whole provides an appropriate view of the Group's position.
+In all material respects, this group management report is consistent with the consolidated financial statements, complies with German legal requirements and appropriately presents the opportunities and risks of future development.
+Our opinion on the group management report does not cover the content of those components of the group management report specified in the "Other Information" section of the auditor's report.
 The combined management report contains cross-references marked as unaudited that are not required by law.
-In accordance with German legal requirements, we have not audited the content of these cross-references or the information to which the cross-references refer.

-In our opinion, based on the findings of our audit

-- the accompanying consolidated financial statements comply, in all material respects, with the IFRSs as adopted by the EU and give a true and fair view of the assets, liabilities and financial position of the Group as at December 31, 2023 and of its financial performance for the financial year from January 1, 2023 to December 31, 2023 in compliance with these requirements and - the accompanying combined management report as a whole provides a suitable view of the Group's position.
-In all material respects, this combined management report is consistent with the consolidated financial statements, complies with German legal requirements and suitably presents the opportunities and risks of future development.
-Our opinion on the combined management report does not cover the content of those parts of the combined management report listed in the "Other information" section.
-The combined management report contains cross-references marked as unaudited that are not required by law.
-Our audit opinion does not extend to these cross-references or the information to which the cross-references relate.

-Pursuant to § 322 Abs.
-3 Satz 1 HGB, we declare that our audit has not led to any reservations relating to the legal compliance of the consolidated financial statements and of the combined management report.
+Our audit opinion does not cover these cross-references or the information to which the cross-references relate.
+Pursuant to Section 322 (3) sentence 1 HGB, we declare that our audit has not led to any reservations relating to the legal compliance of the consolidated financial statements and of the group management report.